-On the other side, the Vaddio CeilingMIC is connected using a Cat5E cable to Vaddio-compatible devices like the EasyIP Mixer or the AV Bridge 2×1.
+Conversely, the Vaddio CeilingMIC is connected using a Cat5E cable to Vaddio-compatible devices like the EasyIP Mixer or the AV Bridge 2×1.
 The Vaddio CeilingMIC does not provide Dante connectivity.

 Both microphones use a single cable for power, connection to other devices, and audio.

-Another difference between the two mics is the length of cable from the interface box to the rest of the equipment.
+Another difference between the two mics is the cable length from the interface box to the rest of the equipment.
 The Vaddio CeilingMIC is equipped with a 100-foot (30-meters) long cable.
 The new Dante model -Easy IP Mic D uses a much longer 328-feet (100-meters) long cable for this purpose.

 At a Glance

-* The microphones come with a 3-foot long cable out of the box.
+* The microphones come with a 3-foot-long cable out of the box.
 It is just the right size for a standard room with a height of 8-9 feet.